nirvan840/Improving-performance-using-GradCAM/README.md

   ### General
   * **Code**: **Pytorch** | **Data-set**: [paultimothymooney](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
-  * After opening the notebook in Collab, please go to `File > Save as copy in Google Drive` to experiment with the code after reading the **Data Handing** section below.
+  * After opening the notebook in Collab, please go to `File > Save as copy in Google Drive` to experiment with the code after reading the **Data Handling** section below.

   ### Data Handling
   * **.zip file** containing the **Pneumonia Dataset** must be uploaded to the `My Drive` folder of the **Google Drive** mounted to the collab notebook.